Nicholaswogan/odepack/README.md

 # ODEPACK

-This is a Modern Fortran interface the `LSODA` and `LSODAR` routines in [ODEPACK](https://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html).
+This is a Modern Fortran interface the `LSODA` and `LSODAR` routines in [ODEPACK](https://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html), which is for solving ordinary differential equation initial value problems.
 This repository contains a modified version of ODEPACK which is threadsafe.

 ## Example